daronphang/coding_resources/networking/authentication_tokens.md

 4. Session cookie gets deleted when client closes browser; however, web browsers may use session restoring to make it permanent.

 ## Token-Based (JWT):
 Widely used in RESTful APIs.
 Server generates encrypted JWT and sends it back to client.
 Client sends JWT in header as Bearer Token for every subsequent request.
-Can be stored in local/session storage (storing in session cookie defeats the purpose of stateless).
+SHould be stored in httpOnly cookie as local storage is vulnerable to XSS attacks.
 For transporting tokens securely, should send it via an encrypted channel such as HTTPS.

 ### Local Storage for Storing JWT:
 Should not use local storage for various reasons: